The Commercial Court is part of the High Court that deals with business disagreements.

-The Commercial Court deals with the following type of business disputes:
+The Commercial Court deals with the following types of business disputes:

-- Disputes of a commercial nature between commercial bodies where the value of the claim is at least €1 million
+- Commercial disputes between businesses where the value of the claim is at least €1 million

-- Appeals from or applications for judicial review of how a decision or determination was made
+- Appeals and applications for judicial review of how a decision or determination was made

-- Proceedings in connection with any function of the Registrar under the Cape Town Convention or the Aircraft Protocol as defined in the International Interests in Mobile Equipment (Cape Town Convention) Act 2005
+- Proceedings about the function of the Registrar under the Cape Town Convention or the Aircraft Protocol as defined in the International Interests in Mobile Equipment (Cape Town Convention) Act 2005

-- Other cases a judge of the Commercial Court considers appropriate
+- Other cases that a judge of the Commercial Court considers appropriate

-The Court uses a detailed case management system that is designed to streamline the preparation for trial, remove unnecessary costs and stalling tactics, and ensure full pre-trial disclosure.
-The judge can adjourn proceedings for up to 28 days to allow resolution of the dispute through some form of alternative dispute resolution, such as mediation, conciliation or arbitration.
+The Court uses a case management system that is designed to streamline the preparation for trial, remove unnecessary costs and stalling tactics, and ensure full pre-trial disclosure.
+The judge can adjourn proceedings for up to 28 days so those involved can try and resolve the dispute using alternative dispute resolution processes, such as mediation, conciliation or arbitration.

 Disputes heard in the Commercial Court are typically dealt with in a number of months, rather than a number of years, which is common in the High Court.